 We love wood burning stoves.
 They provide the perfect ambiance and nostalgia.
-But a wood burning stove makes sense for a number of other reasons too.
+But a wood stove makes sense for a number of other reasons too.
 It can provide sustainable energy and independence from unreliable power sources, as well act as be a backup heat source in emergencies.
 Wood burning is old technology, but it hasn’t been replaced—only further developed.

 A modern wood burning stove can come in many sizes, from a single-room unit to one able to heat a two-story home.
 Efficiency can vary, so you’ll need to look into the ratings.
 When estimating your needs, remember to consider both window exposure and the insulation’s quality.

-A wood burning stove is an important investment; however, from my own experience, I know you can easily misspend if you’re not careful.
+A wood stove is an important investment; however, from my own experience, I know you can easily misspend if you’re not careful.
 To help sort through the options, let’s go over important features of these venerable stoves before reviewing some of the best currently on the market.

 Choosing a Modern Wood Burning Stove